Executive Director, Kwani Trust

 Amongst Dr. Ndao’s latest achievements is the creation of the Dakar American University of Science & Technology (DAUST) in Senegal, West Africa.
 DAUST provides instruction and research opportunities for undergraduates and graduates in fields of engineering and technology that are useful in developing technological solutions to address Africa’s societal needs and challenges.

-Bio: Femi Taiwo is the Manager of YouthLEAP, the youth development arm of LEAP Africa Ltd/Gte.
+Bio: Femi Taiwo is the Director of Programmes and Acting E.D of LEAP Africa Ltd/Gte - a leading youth-focused nonprofit organisation .
 He holds an MSc degree in Innovation Management & Entrepreneurship from Manchester Business School, where he focused his research on social innovation & entrepreneurship.
 Femi completed his Bachelor’s degree at the prestigious Covenant University, where he earned a first class degree in computer Science.